Table of contents

 - Indication, what is overdue or at risk of being overdue,

-- Connection between orders — the order of manufacturing operations.
+- The connection between orders — the order of manufacturing operations.

-What you DON’T need for production planning in a small manufacture:
+What you DON’T need for production planning in a small manufacturing company:

-- Giving a PRECISE calendar with estimated time of starting each manufacturing operation, which is the base of scheduling in big facilities.
+Giving a PRECISE calendar with an estimated time of starting each manufacturing operation is based on scheduling in big facilities.
 Flexibility is a priority for you, so one phone call from your client would prove it wrong.

-- System of production planning with Gannt’s charts, etc. Charts are great but to set them up in a way that they faciliate production planning would require a great amount of time as well as precised technologies for each product — otherwise they would be unnecessary.
+System of production planning with Gannt’s charts, etc. Charts are great but to set them up in a way that facilitates production planning would require a great amount of time and precise technologies for each product — otherwise, they would be unnecessary.

-Experience shows that production hall is a place where the most common production mistakes happen due to which the company makes loses.
-Incorrect interpretation of guidelines given over the phone, obsolete drawing, incorrect communication between shifts, mistakes caused by confusion and resulting form changes of the plan — these are the grounds for majority of complaints.
+Experience shows that a production floor is where the most common mistakes happen, and this is where the company makes losses.
+Incorrect interpretation of guidelines given over the phone, obsolete drawings, faulty communication between shifts, errors caused by confusion, and last-minute production plan changes are the grounds for most common production planning mistakes and complaints.

-The lack of online working plan and monitoring of progress results in:
+The lack of online manufacturing planning and progress tracking results in:

-- Much higher risk of using bad parameters/ unsuitable products;
+- Much higher risk of using bad parameters/ making unsuitable products;

 - Hold-ups, during which employees don’t know what to do;

-- Long hours which you spend on controlling the production hall instead of developing your business;
+- Long hours you spend on controlling the production hall instead of developing your business;

 - Incorrect exchange of information between shifts.

-The fact, that you don’t have a computer at the production hall, is a single reason why you lose a lot of money:
+The fact that you don’t have a computer on the production floor is a single reason why you lose a lot of money:

 The arguments I CAN’T AFFORD IT/ I DON’T HAVE TIME/ EMPLOYEES WON’T BE ABLE TO HANDLE IT lost their validity.
-All you need to have an online production plan is:
+All you need to work in the most efficient way is an online production plan and:

-- one of the 3 programs mentioned at the beginning of this article,
+- one of the three production planning programs mentioned at the beginning of this article,

 - Internet access (Wi-Fi / 3G).